dakeshi/framework-oriented-programming/README.md

 ### 6. Framework models
 Each framework should implement their own models.
 If you share models between multiple frameworks you are coupling these frameworks to the frameworks that provide these models.
 That said, a `Networking` framework should have defined models representing API responses, and a `Database` framework should have their own `Database` models.
 If these models are combined in a business logic framework, `Core` then they should be wrapped into different models.

+> Each framework defines its own models

-### 7. Platform frameworks
+### 7. Platform abstraction
 Decouple your framework from platform specific frameworks.
 What does it mean?
 If there's a Framework that is `macOS` or `iOS` only, for example `UIKit` or `AppKit`, try to not couple your framework to it.
 Instead come up with these components that you might need, a `Color` or a `Font`  class/struct.
-Then you can create extensions and platform macros to convert these framework components into components that are easier to work with from the application.
+You can create extensions and platform macros to convert these frameworks components into components that are easier to work with from the application.

 - Swift Preprocessor Directives: [Link](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html#//apple_ref/doc/uid/TP40014216-CH8-XID_20)
 - Target conditionals and availability: [Link](https://www.cocoanetics.com/2012/09/target-conditionals-and-availability/)

+> Decoupled from platforms, extended to make it nicer to play with for platforms.

 # 4 - Example